rhysmoggs/ms1-bakes-by-noemie/README.md

 ### Further Testing

--   Testing was prodominantley made using Google Chrome's own developer tools and 'Inspect Mode', although testing was done sporadically on alternative browsers with each major adddition to the website e.g. new content or responsive changes via keyframes.
+-   Testing was predominantly made using Google Chrome's own developer tools and 'Inspect Mode', although testing was done sporadically on alternative browsers with each major addition to the website e.g. new content or responsive changes via keyframes.
 -   The Website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Opera browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPad & iPhoneX.

 -   I had feedback throughout from Noémie herself, who gave guidance and a critical eye throughout.

+### Bug Fixes

+-   As seen from the style.css file, there is a lot of custom css.
+I manually adjusted each screen size and the layout, often times changing the display from flex/flexbox to inline on smaller screens - then adjusting the width of the containers.
+-   There was an issue on the iPad where the navbar would push the white background and links down to cover the 'offer banner' below.
+This was due to my custom padding settings overriding bootstraps own classes.
+This was resolved by changing it's property to "width: max-content" on a media query from 768px and up.

+-   There was an issue on smaller screens where the footer social media links - via Font Awesome icons - were stacking untidily and creating padding issues.
+This was resolved by creating a media query to reduce the icon sizes at the relevant breakpoint for smaller screens.

+-   Added rel-"noopener" to external links opening in new tabs for securirty purposes.

 ### Known Bugs

--   The navbar menu links are slightly off-center, although the navbar is responsive and moves with the width of the screen.
+-   The navbar menu links are slightly off-centre, although the navbar is responsive and moves with the width of the screen.
--   There is some slight scaling issues when ______
+-   The footer can rise up when there is a lack of content on a webpage.
+This is something to consider for future content adjustments.

 ## Deployment